datasciencebr/jarbas/README.md

   * manually restarting server on change
   * requires `VIRTUAL_HOST_WEB` envvar, e.g. `VIRTUAL_HOST_WEB=jarbas.serenata.ai docker-compose -f docker-compose.yml -f docker-compose.prod.yml …`

 That said instructions here keep it simple and runs with the development set up.
-To swicth always add `-f docker-compose.yml -f docker-compose.prod.yml` after `docker-compose`.
+To switch always add `-f docker-compose.yml -f docker-compose.prod.yml` after `docker-compose`.

-When using tghe production settings remember to double check the [appropriate environment varables](#for-the-production-environment) and to create a `.env.prod` (separate from `.env`) to hold production only values.
+When using the production settings remember to double check the [appropriate environment variables](#for-the-production-environment) and to create a `.env.prod` (separate from `.env`) to hold production only values.

 #### Build and start services